Great to be with you, Rush Limbaugh, executing assigned host duties flawlessly.

 And Governor Cuomo said the same thing.

-Governor Chris said, come on in.
+Governor Christie said, come on in.

 A week before the election.

-And your theory that he was doing because he's going to run for president.
+And your theory that he was doing because he's going to run for president, maybe it would fit the compromise meme.

-Governor Christie said, hey, my state had been devastated, and the guy with the money came to look at it, and I had to do what I had to do for my state and help my state uh rebuild.
+Governor Christie said, hey, my state had been devastated, and the guy with the money came to look at it, and I had to do what I had to do for my state and help my state rebuild.

-So that's how Governor Christie uh explained that.
+So that's how Governor Christie explained that.

-Senator Rubio and his beach house there.
+What about is anybody Senator Rubio and his beach house there?

-I have discovered that the New York Times story on Marco Rubio's fishing boat, $80,000 fishing boat, apparently, just took off on social media.
+I have discovered that the New York Times story on Marco Rubio's fishing boat, $80,000 fishing boat, apparently just took off on social media.

 This is what I thought.

-An eighty thousand dollar boat.
+An $80,000 boat.

 Let me find it here.